9001/copyparty/README.md

 dnf install python3-copyparty  # just a minimal install, or... dnf install python3-{copyparty,pillow,argon2-cffi,pyftpdlib,pyOpenSSL} ffmpeg  # with recommended deps
 ```

+`ffmpeg` comes from [rpmfusion](https://rpmfusion.org/Configuration#Command_Line_Setup_using_rpm) so it's recommended to enable that (you don't want `ffmpeg-free` since it fails to thumbnail most h264/mkv/mp4 videos)

+to run copyparty as a service, use the [systemd service scripts](https://github.com/9001/copyparty/tree/hovudstraum/contrib/systemd), just replace `/usr/bin/python3 /usr/local/bin/copyparty-sfx.py` with `/usr/bin/copyparty`

 this *may* also work on RHEL but [I'm not paying IBM to verify that](https://www.jeffgeerling.com/blog/2023/dear-red-hat-are-you-dumb)